 This may be your first step in order to gain international level certifications.
 There are altogether three papers required to pass to get MCTS.
 Clearing all three papers will make you MCTS and Microsoft also provide you with a login id and other things such as a certification card to confirm your credentials.

 When you complete your MCTS you can opt for MCITP by giving only two more papers.
 Both MCTS and MCITP require you to have a deep knowledge and understanding of Windows Server 2008 and Windows Vista/Window7.

-MCITP has many different versions of specialisation.
-A look at the official website gives as much as 18 different specialisation (when this page was written).
-Specialisation are in for Windows client (Vista or Windows 7), Window Server, Database Server etc.
+MCITP has many different versions of specialization.
+A look at the official website gives as much as 18 different specializations (when this page was written).
+Specialisation is in for Windows client (Vista or Windows 7), Window Server, Database Server etc.

-At this point of time consider only client version.
-Its easier and getting a job is also easier.
-Doing Server specialisation or for that matter any other version would do only bad because having high level certifications without any job experience does not go well with the interviewer.
+At this point in time consider only client version.
+It is easier and getting a job is also easier.
+Doing Server specialization or for that matter, any other version would do only bad because having high-level certifications without any job experience does not go well with the interviewer.

 MCSA (Microsoft Certified System Administrator)

 This is a little older version which is based on Windows Server 2003 and Windows XP.
 It requires you to clear four separate exams.

 Most of the technical certifications are vendor specific.
 Meaning they are carried out by an established company, for instance, Microsoft, Cisco, however, CompTIA certifications are a result of many companies coming together and forming an organization which does not depends on individual vendors and the exams are more of a neutral point of view.